-PCB Manufacturing and Impedance Control: How to Specify Your Requirements
+Impedance Control: How to Specify Your Requirements for PCB Manufacturers

 That moment when you transition a board to manufacturing can be nerve-wracking, especially for new designs.
 In order to ensure your design can be produced reliably, you need to make sure you communicate a complete set of requirements to your fabricator and assembler.
 One of the important points that needs to be clearly specified before PCB manufacturing is impedance control targets.
 This helps prevent any confusion and helps you get through the design review process quickly.

 How to Tell PCB Manufacturers Your Impedance Requirements